 Relapse and Recovery

-Bethesda Recovery offers much needed relapse and recovery aftercare for recovering addicts who have left the treatment clinic.
+Bethesda Retreat offers much-needed relapse and recovery aftercare for recovering addicts who have left the treatment clinic.

 For recovering addicts who have already relapsed, Bethesda’s emergency relapse-rescue plan is a good option.
 This relapse-rescue plan is open to all of Bethesda’s 3-month Primary Programme graduates.
 It consists of seven to 10 days of free reintroduction into the therapeutic community, after which, a decision is made by everyone concerned whether therapy should continue or not.